Create a project management workflow in 5 steps

 While there are some learning curves associated with implementing new workflows, the benefits you can realize far outweigh any challenges that may present themselves in the beginning stages of developing more detailed workflows.

-5 steps to create a project management workflow
+How to plan and implement a project workflow

 Each project workflow will be unique.
 Project managers are responsible for creating customized workflows that fit the expectations and requirements for each project.